 The first – issued April 13, 1982, less than a year after his death – was a 40-cent stamp (Scott #915) designed by Vancouver graphic artist Friedrich Peter, a former professor at the Emily Carr College of Art and Design.

 More recently, in January 2000, the Crown corporation honoured Fox on a 46-cent stamp as part of its Millennium Collection.

 The first stamp of the Canada 150 series was unveiled in Montréal on April 27, 2017, by Habitat 67 architect Moshe Safdie in commemoration of Expo 67.

 The second stamp, this in celebration of the Constitution and Canadian Charter of Rights and Freedoms, was unveiled on Parliament Hill on May 3 of that year.

 The following day, the series’ third stamp was unveiled by Canadian Space Agency astronaut Jeremy Hansen.

-Following the unveiling of the Fox stamp, there were three additional stamps unveiled on May 30 in Iqaluit, Nunavut; May 31 in Winnipeg, Man.; and June 1 in Vancouver, B.C., where the program’s final two stamps were unveiled.
+Following the unveiling of the Fox stamp, three additional stamps were unveiled on May 30 in Iqaluit, Nunavut; May 31 in Winnipeg, Man.; and June 1 in Vancouver, B.C., where the program’s final two issues were launched.

 For more information about each of the 10 stamps, visit canadapost.ca/canada150.